cerbeor/Synthea-Immunization-Forecaster/README.md

 # Synthea Using Immunization Forecaster

 This project was a collaboration between NIST, AIRA and Students of TELECOM Nancy.
-Aiming at generating pseudo realistic Immunization History Synthetic, with variability in the population.
+Aiming at generating pseudo realistic synthetic immunization histories, with variability in the population.
-Doing so by exporting part of the logic to Immunization Forecaster.
+Doing so by exporting part of the logic to Immunization Forecaster through a FHIR operation.

-This project's specificity is activated with the ``-NistImmunizationModule`` option when running, and also introduces more control in population variability [introduces options](#foo)
+This project's specificity is activated with the ``-NistImmunizationModule`` option when running, and also introduces more control in population variability.

 ### Options added for Nist Immunization project:
 ```